• Skip to primary navigation

 • Lightly brush a pan with oil and set the heat on low.
 Add some egg mix to the pan, allowing it to spread.
 Make sure the egg mix makes a thin, solid layer that covers the bottom of the pan.

-• Add the cheese close to one side of the omelet leaving about 3cm space from the edge.
-Using a spatula, fold the edge over the cheese.
+• Add the cheese close to one side of the omelet leaving about a 3 cm (2 in) space from the edge.

 • Continue to roll (or fold) the omelet until a few centimeters of the opposite edge remains, making a tail.
-Slide the roll to one side, letting the tail face the open space of the pan.
+Push the roll to one side, letting the tail face the open space of the pan.

 • Add more egg to the empty space and spread it across the pan making sure it touches the tail of the omelet.
 Allow the tail to connect with the raw egg as it cooks.
 Then continue rolling as the previous steps.